 - Involvement of the management

-- Decision on how to proceed and agreement on further steps of action
+- Decision on how to proceed and agree on further steps of action

-The last step, “decision on how to proceed and agreement on further steps of action”, must be organised individually depending on the case.
-One possibility would be to talk to the mother and/or father of the child or the adolescent with behavioural problems.
+The last step, “decision on how to proceed and agree on further steps of action”, must be organised individually depending on the case.
+One possibility would be to talk to the respective child’s or adolescent’s mother and/or father.
 In the first place, the observed and documented behavioural problems of the child or the adolescent should be discussed.
-If it becomes clear in the conversation that the mother or father could be affected by domestic violence, then it is important to have another conversation with him or her in private.
+If it becomes clear that the mother or father could be affected by domestic violence, then it is important to have another conversation with him or her in private.
 Confidentiality should always be assured and information about help options such as counselling centres, anonymous telephone counselling, etc. should be given.

 Recommendations on how to proceed in cases of suspected domestic violence